Venture Capital and Private Equity: Investing in the Next Big Disruptors

 3. DAO-Led Venture Hubs

-Decentralized Autonomous Organizations that pool capital from thousands of global investors to fund a "Portfolio" of startups.
+Decentralized Autonomous Organizations that pool capital from thousands of global investors to fund a "portfolio" of startups.
 These often focus on Digital Infrastructure and Green Tech.

 3. The VC Mindset: The "Power Law"

-VC investing is fundamentally different from Index Investing. - In an Index Fund, most companies will do okay. - In Venture Capital, 9 out of 10 companies will fail. - The 10th company will grow by 10,000%, paying for all the losses and making you a fortune. - High-Authority Strategy: You must be diversified within your VC sleeve.
+VC investing is fundamentally different from Index Investing. - In an index Fund, most companies will do okay. - In Venture Capital, 9 out of 10 companies will fail. - The 10th company will grow by 10,000%, paying for all the losses and making you a fortune. - High-Authority Strategy: You must be diversified within your VC sleeve.
 Don't bet on one startup; bet on a "Vintage" of 20 - 50 startups via a fund or a managed hub.

 4. Due Diligence in 2026: The "Neural Audit"